 - Nominated for best vegan food cart in the nation by VegNews

 - Accepts credit card, PayPal, and cash payments

 - Introduced the hugely popular City Dogs original Mad Hatter salad wrap

-- Introduced downtown delivery
+- Worked with a downtown delivery service.

 - Improved social media presence/strategy

 - The City Dogs cart–meets all Salt Lake City codes for mobile food vending, including 10-gallon water tank, warm-water handwash station, two storage compartments, large grill and space for 6 full steam trays or 12 half-size.
 New tires, new water pump, and new jack.

 - All logos, menus, coupons and other graphics.

 - Recipes for the chili, The Best Potato Salad Downtown, and the Mad Hatter tempeh salad wrap.

 - Coolers, tables, condiment trays, and all other accessory items